priyatam/mala/README.md

 - Emmet
 - Gitlight
 - Paredit and rainbow
-- Vim-mode (if you're a Vim fan, like me)

 Don't forget to enable **live coding** by evaluating Clojurescript code by _connecting_ "External Browser", and incliding the websocket javascript src show by Lighttable.